Information for patients

 We know this is a particularly difficult time so we appreciate you taking the time to consider this request.

-The RECAP project patient information sheet contains detailed information about the study and your participation.
+The RECAP project patient information sheet and Patient Participant Information Sheet (Regulation 5 support) contain detailed information about the study and your participation.

 For any additional queries, please contact: